 In Massachusetts a person is presumed guilty of “driving under” if they have a blood alcohol level of .08 on a breath test reading or an officer testifies to extreme physical impairment.
 On conviction, even for a first offense, a person can be fined, sentenced to up to 2 ½ years in jail and can lose their drivers license for up to one year.
 First offenders may be able to recover limited (12 hour per day) driving privileges within a few weeks but subsequent offenders will not be able to obtain driving privileges so quickly.
 Refusing the Breathalyzer test will lead to long license suspension periods.
 “Alcohol education” programs may be available.
 Second offenses, and beyond, involve mandatory jail sentences and, after the passage of “Melanie’s Law” in October of 2005, the installation of ignition interlock devices upon the persons car upon the reinstatement of their license.
 Convictions can also lead to mandatory insurance surcharges for years to come.

-This is the subject of continuing debate among the defense bar which has become more complicated since Massachusetts adopted laws requiring a “guilty” finding upon a breathalyzer reading of .08 of higher the breath test is an important element of proof for the prosecutor who will be handling your case.
+Breath testing is a subject of continuing debate.
+Since Massachusetts adopted laws requiring a “guilty” finding upon a breathalyzer reading of .08 of higher the breath test is an important element of proof for the prosecutor who will be handling your case.
 Many attorneys used to advise to never take the breathalyzer.
-Others said doing so was fine if you have had one or two drinks.
-Bear in mind the following generalizations: one 12-ounce beer equals 1.25 ounces of hard liquor or one four-ounce serving of wine.
+Bear in mind, one 12-ounce beer equals 1.25 ounces of hard liquor or one four-ounce serving of wine.
 One’s blood alcohol level generally increases .02 percent for each serving.
-Over an hour, your body clears the alcohol, through metabolism and excretion, at a typical rate of .015 percent for males; (the rate for women is 1.25 times greater).
-However, many factors – e.g., what you had to eat, your basic body makeup, height, weight, state of health – affect the rate of alcoholic elimination.
+Over an hour, your body clears the alcohol, through metabolism and excretion, at a typical rate of .015 percent.
 Many experts believe that breathalyzers are inherently incapable of properly discerning one’s true alcohol blood level.

-Nevertheless, Melanie’s Law, which went into effect October 2005, provides first offenders will lose their license for 180 days if they refuse the breath test.
+Melanie’s Law, which went into effect October 2005, provides first offenders will lose their license for 180 days if they refuse the breath test.
 Second offenders lose it for three years.
 Third offenders for five years.
 Fourth offender lose it for life even if they are not ultimately convicted of drunk driving!
 See the penalty section outlined below.

 It is my opinion most people should refuse the test as the penalties on convictions are severe.
-However, all first offenders, who believe their blood alcohol level is low, should now take the test.
-Even if you fail you will be able to get your license back sooner then if you refuse.
+However, all first offenders, who believe their blood alcohol level is low, should take the test.
+Even if you fail you will be able to get a limited license back sooner then if you refuse.